xyrolle/page-to-pdf-generator/README.md

 # Page to PDF Generator

-A command-line tool for generating PDF files from web pages with customizable options.
+A command-line tool for generating PDF files from web pages with customizable options, supporting multiple device types (desktop, tablet, mobile).

 ## Installation